chauvincent/CodeSprint-iOS/README.md

 CodeSprint: Task-Management
 -------------

-CodeSprint is **"SCRUM"-based**, wheres there is a Product Backlog, a Sprint Backlog, along with Active Sprints.
+CodeSprint is **"SCRUM"-based**, where there is a Product Backlog, a Sprint Backlog, along with Active Sprints.
 There is also Group Messaging.
 In the future I will include Burn-Down Charts to help figure out reasons for why the team did not meet deadlines.

 > **Note:**